-I'm a Tech Lead with 12 years of experience in full-stack software development, software architecture, web performance, leadership, and agile methodologies.
-Throughout my career, I've acted as an evangelist for good practices, code quality, unit tests, and positive collaboration, through servant leadership.
+I'm a Software Engineer with 14 years of experience in full-stack software development, software architecture, web performance, team leadership and agile methodologies.
+Throughout my career, I've acted as an evangelist for good practices, code quality, unit tests, accessibility and positive collaboration, through servant leadership and coaching habits.
 I've mentored individuals and trained entire teams with diverse skill sets in front-end, back-end, leadership, and agile practices.
 Driven by empathy, kindness and creativity.

 My published body of work includes more than a dozen articles in renowned websites and magazines such as InfoQ, DZone, FreeCodeCamp Medium, Dev.to, AirPair and Java Magazine.
 I've spoken at several major conferences internationally, such as ForwardJS, FEDC, Abstractions, DevCon5, and HTML5DevConf, as well as in meetups and corporate training in San Francisco and New York.

-Last but not least, I'm a keen member of the developer community, both authoring and contributing to existing open-source software, and volunteering with non-profits for under-represented groups.
+Last but not least, I'm a keen member of the developer community, both authoring and contributing to existing open-source software, and volunteering with organizations for under-represented groups.
 My current passion is leading initiatives and advocating for accessibility.

-- Architected, orchestrated and spearheaded the implementation of several pages and features for top U.S. e-commerce sites.
-I led teams and revamped the architecture, tech stacks and user experiences, focusing on increased engineering productivity, better code performance, a more responsive design and evangelizing good practices such as A/B testing, design patterns, unit tests, SEO and accessibility.
+- Architected, orchestrated and spearheaded the implementation of several pages and features for top U.S. e-commerce sites and social media.
+Led teams and redesigned architectures, tech stacks and user experiences, focusing on increased engineering productivity, better code performance, a more responsive design and evangelizing good practices such as A/B testing, design patterns, unit tests, integration tests, SEO and accessibility.

-- Empowered companies to achieve excellent results in terms of increased revenue, reduction in page load time and speed index, improved user engagement and boosted SEO ranking.
-I enhanced team productivity by adopting modern technologies, teaching innovative techniques and coaching.
+- Lectured and empowered companies to achieve excellent results in terms of increased revenue, reduction in page load time and speed index, improved user engagement and boosted SEO ranking.

 - Started Avenue Code's branch in Brazil as its first employee, assuming the roles of Software Engineer, Tech Lead and Tech Manager.
 In the first 4 years, I led the growth to 120 employees in 3 offices.